KeyCafe for Americans: Safe Self Check-In Guide

 Keys not available in the box

-Technical issues with the system
+Technical issues

 The SmartBox screen might freeze because the device has lost its cellular connection.
 Poor signal at the location causes this to freeze.
 SmartBoxes that go offline due to power outages or network issues still let you retrieve keys using offline codes.
 Large key sets or fobs push against the door from inside and jam bin doors.
 You should press on the door whilst unlocking to release it.
 A bin that is empty and won't open needs lubricant applied to the hinge and solenoid areas.